abbarcenasj/Boston-Marathon/README.md

 # Boston Marathon
-## The effect of different pacing strategies on finish times.
+## The effect of pacing strategies on finish times.

 By: Ana B. Barcenas